germs-lab/wafergen/README.md

 ```

 # For analzing qPCR data
-## This detaled tutorial shows how to anlaze qPCR data using R
+## This detailed tutorial shows how to anlaze qPCR data using R
 http://germslab.org/wafergen/wafergenR.html